About me

 Experience

-I have extensive experience working with both private clients and NHS services that specialise in treating depression, anxiety, relationship difficulties, chronic health conditions, and bereavement.
+I have extensive experience working with both private clients and NHS services that specialise in treating depression, anxiety, relationship difficulties, bereavement, burnout, and chronic health conditions.
 Previously, I worked at a charity, providing therapy for and helping co-ordinate the survivors of suicide service.

 Credentials